 Is a high quality, compressed audio fie format that was developed by Microsoft as a rival for mp3 audio files.
 Another version of a WMA files is WMA Lossless, which contains compressed audio, without loss of fidelity (unlike the former, which uses lossy data compression).

-DSS is an audio file format that is compressed to be as small as possible, making it suitable for sending via email, quick upload and download.
+Digital Speech Standard is an audio file format that is compressed to be as small as possible, making it suitable for sending via email, quick upload and download.
 DSS files were designed specifically for dictation.
 However, due to the fact that they are so highly compressed,they do not produce they best quality sound files.

 This type of audio file allows for easy recording, playback and editing.
 It also allows the user to insert additional instructional data for the transcription company, such as title, priority, author and more.

 An ACC is a small audio file format that uses lossy compression.
 Comparable to MP3 (which is was designed to superseed) it generally achieves higher quality sound at a similar bit rate.
 ACC is the standard format for iPhone, iTunes, DivX, playstation, Smartphones and Blackberry’s.